- EaseUS Freeware

 1. What is an SSD boot drive?

-A boot drive contains the Operating System and OS relative files that help to load the system.
-It also may contain some users data, such as the user profile, installed programs, application files, etc.
+A boot drive contains the operating system and OS-relative files that help load the system.
+It also may contain some user data, such as the user profile, installed programs, application files, etc.

-Therefore, an SSD boot drive is a disk that contains your OS, OS data, and some personal data.
+Therefore, an SSD boot drive is a disk containing your OS, OS data, and personal data.
 Also, Windows and Mac computers should be able to load and boot up from the SSD boot drive.

 2. Does cloning a drive make it bootable?